kartoza/miniSASS/docs/src/developer/3rd-party-api-access.md

     #### Here are the actions you can take after receiving a **200 OK** status code:

+    - The downloaded data includes several key details about the sites.Some of them are :

     #### Site Image

     The user can also download the site/observation image by clicking on the image URL provided in the response.